header image oxidation numbers.

 4Cr2+(aq) + O2(g) + 4H+(aq)4Cr3+(aq) + 2H2O(l)

 The highest oxidation state for chromium is +6 and this is found in two ions, the yellow chromate ion CrO42- and the orange dichromate ion, Cr2O72- ion.
-These two ions are in equilibrium with each other and the concentration of each ion in the equilibrium mixture depends upon the pH.
+These two ions are in equilibrium with each other and the concentration of each ion in the equilibrium mixture depends upon the pH of the solution, this is shown by the equation below:

 CrO42- + 2H+Cr2O72- + H2O(l)